vegabook/gBLP/README.md

 $$\textcolor{JungleGreen}{\rule{120cm}{0.5mm}}$$

+## What?
+A gRPC server that wraps the Bloomberg V3 API.

 ## Why?
-* Streaming: a fully featured subscription API in your python or Jupyter repl, that updates in real time.
+* Streaming: a fully featured subscription API that operates in a separate thread, allowing REPL or Jupyter interactivity.
 * Multi-language: gRPC allows you to use the same API in any language that supports it.
-* Multi-OS: No more Windows-only (see licence below).
+* Blpapi on Linux, MacOS, or Windows (see the licence).
+* Robust gRPC based API mapping with almost total coverage of the Bloomberg API.

 ## Status
-Beta as of 24 Nov 2024.
-* `historicalDataRequest` is working (daily data).
+* Beta, but 90% of what 90% of users need is working.
+* Python only client for now, but feel free to look at the [proto files](protos/bloomberg.proto)
+* Elixir,Swift, and Typescript are next, in that order.
+Priority to REPL-friendly languages.

+## What's working

+* Subscription subsystem.
+Unlike most api libraries, this one supports live data.
+* HistoricalDataRequest.
+Daily or longer periodicity data.
-* `intradayBarRequest` is working (minute or greater bars).
+* IntradayBarRequest.
+Minute or greater bars.
+* IntradayTickRequest.
+Tick data.
+* ReferenceDataRequest.
+Information on any security.

+## Not yet
+* instrumentListRequest
+* curveListRequest
+* govtListRequest
+* FieldListRequest
+* FieldSearchRequest
-* `referenceDataRequest` is working.
+* FieldInfoRequest
-* `sub` / `unsub` are working.
-* full status message support.
-* For now python client only in this repo.
-More soon.
-* Beta testers welcome (you'll need a Bloomberg terminal).

 ## Installation
 `pip install gBLP --extra-index-url https://blpapi.bloomberg.com/repository/releases/python/simple/`